groupvine/gv-api/README.md

 ### Response

-The following outlines the JSON structure each response body:
+The following outlines the JSON structure of each response body:

 ```
 {